8.13.2

 Boot

-Safeguarded integrity and consistency of data of a VM booted on the CFA during the VM backup by preventing all manipulations with the VM (settings editing, power management, backup, deletion) until backup is completed
+Safeguarded integrity and consistency of data of a VM booted on the appliance during the VM backup by preventing all manipulations with the VM (settings editing, power management, backup, deletion) until backup is completed

 VMware